Thomas Hewett Ponting

 Thomas's daughters, Mary L Ponting, aged 13 and Edith Florence Ponting, aged 11 were not present at the time the census was taken as they were both pupils at Tanfield Private School in Watford.

 Of all of Thomas's apprentices I have highlighted Mary L Young.
 The census shows that she was born in Rudgeway in Gloucestershire.
 She was the daughter of Henry Young and Elizabeth Wetmore Jones.
-Thomas Ponting and Elizabeth Wetmore Jones were 2nd cousins through the Jones line and would be related more distantly through the Wetmore line (Appendix I (Subsection 2)).
+Thomas Ponting and Elizabeth Wetmore Jones were 2nd cousins through the Jones line and would be related more distantly through the Wetmore line (Appendix I (Part 2)).

 As has been described and illustrated it was not uncommon for employers to provided their employees with living accommodation and it seems that by 1891 Thomas Ponting's staff were also occupying 121 Westbourne Grove.
 The census shows: